 Written By Katie Hickling

 Katie is an amateur ultra runner (emphasis on the word amateur — her words, not ours!) who, when not running, tries to fit in a career in financial services technology.
 Other interests are also known to include dogs, cricket, and writing Ultra X articles.
-She’s going to be taking part in Ultra X Mexico this November and cannot wait.

 I have been living with type 1 diabetes for 18 years.
 I was diagnosed at the age of 7 so I can’t really remember life without it.
 Type 1 diabetes is an autoimmune condition where the body attacks and destroys the cells in the pancreas that produce insulin.
 In a normal person, the body is able to maintain blood glucose within a safe margin (typically 5–7 g/mmol).
 However, without insulin, type 1 diabetics are unable to control their blood glucose levels exposing them to the dangers of high and low blood sugar.